s-rohit/naive-bayes/readme.md

 ## Also includes,
 1. Screenshot of the execution of these codes on a Linux platform.
-2. Outputs (accuracy, visualizations, & confusion matrix) of one such experiment as PNG.
+2. Outputs (mean, variance, & confusion matrix) of one such experiment as PNG.